Have You Created a Character or a Caricature?

 - What is your character's name?

-- How does their name reflect their backstory/heritage or add importance to the story?
+- How does their name ground them in their time period, reflect their heritage, or otherwise add context or importance to the story?

 - What does your character look like?
 Learn more.

-- Do any of their physical aspects affect how they live or how they are treated by others?
+- Do any of their physical attributes affect how they live or how they are treated by others?

 - What was your character's upbringing like?

-- How does your character's upbringing affect their present life/mindset?
+- How has your character's upbringing affected their present life and mindset?

 - Who are your character's family members?